mklindtner/dtu-softwareTech/1sem/operationsystems/mandatory_2/README.txt

     Thus a higher number of memory blocks will exist in the system, as the largest memory block remain untouched.
     This increases the chance of internal memory fragmentation.

-    If our assumptions hold so far, we can also argue that locality (hit rate) is much faster the algorithm with the highest memory blocks.
+    If our assumptions hold so far, we can also argue that locality (hit rate) is much faster for the algorithm with the largest "free memory block".
-    This is due to the fact that more blocks will exist in the system, making the likelyhood of hitting a proper block, before the end, faster.
+    This is due to the fact that less occupied blocks will exist in the system, making the likelyhood of hitting an available block, before the end, faster.

 5) In the stress test results (see Question 4), what is the significance of "Average number of small blocks"?
 Which strategy generally has the best performance in this metric?
 Why do you think this is?
-  A: It's clearly worstfit, this is actually the reason why worstfit is the fastest of the algorithms for general memory allocation.
+  A: The higher the number of "Average number of small blocks" the more fragmentation occurs within the system, bestfit leads in this strategy.
-  The reason is because the largest block is assigned everytime.
-In the beginning this might seem ineffecient, but over time fragmentation occurs at a smaller rate, making it easier to find and allocate memory blocks.
+  Worstfit performs best in this metric, with the least amount of small blocks.
+This is because it allocates higher memory blocks thus increasing the chance of the memoryblock being resused after release.

 6) Eventually, the many mallocs and frees produces many small blocks scattered